noseglasses/elf_diff/README.md

 _elf_diff_ is a Python script.
 It mostly uses standard libraries but also some non-standard packages (see the file `python/requirements.txt`) for more information.

+elf_diff works and is automatically tested with Python 2 and 3.

 ## Setup

 The following procedure is required to setup _elf_diff_.